$L^p$-modules and $L^p$-correspondences: Introduction

-In this work we focus mainly in developing the theory of $L^p$-modules, their morphisms, and basic constructions such as countable direct sums and tensor products.
+In this work we focus mainly on developing the theory of $L^p$-modules, their morphisms, and basic constructions such as countable direct sums and tensor products.
 We also give, when possible, instances in which well known facts for Hilbert C*-modules extend to the $L^p$-case.
-We then use our results to define $L^p$-correspondences and show how the algebras generated by some of these compare to the $p$-version of the Cuntz algebras and crossed products of $L^p$-operator algebras by $\Z$.
-Even though in this paper we do not attempt more applications of $L^p$-modules, we should mention that $L^p$-modules are in fact Banach pairs as defined by V. Lafforgue (see \cite{paravicini_2009} for instance).
+All this allows us to define $L^p$-correspondences in a natural way.
+A follow-up project, currently in preparation, is to use some of the results in this paper to define an $L^p$-analogue of the Cuntz-Pimsner class that includes the $p$-version of the Cuntz algebras and crossed products of $L^p$-operator algebras by $\Z$.
+Even though in this paper we do not attempt more applications of $L^p$-modules, we do observe that $L^p$-modules are in fact Banach pairs as defined by V. Lafforgue and that our notion of morphisms agrees with that of linear operators of Banach pairs (see \cite{Laf02,paravicini_2009} for instance).
 Thus, we believe this work can be applied to the general study of KK-theory and Morita equivalence of $L^p$-operator algebras (see \cite{Chung2024} for recent work along these lines).